 The next day we headed back to the Piazzale Funivia but didn't ride the cable car and instead we directly approached Erna, a sport crag that got the guidebook's distinction of "Wow".
 The crag is the typical stacked sport crag with 56 routes primarily between 6a and 7b, but in terms of the best sport crags of Spain and France this was not in the same league.
 I climbed a handful of routes but still felt my arms needed rest.

 Erna is also very close to the start of a long and popular via ferrata.
 It seemed like some rain might be moving in soon.
 Kat, Claire, and Emil kept sport climbing and I did the Via Ferrata.
 It was well equipped and had some good moments.
 The best part was that it tops out at the cable car, so right when the rain started I stepped into the funivia and rode back down to the parking lot where we reunited.

 The next day we went to another sport crag called "Vaccarese" that got the "Wow" distinction and had 103 routes.
 This place was definitely a step up and some of the harder routes were quite good, but again not world class.
 We barely scratched the surface of the sport climbing but it seemed to me that I would not choose Lecco specifically for a sport cliff.

-If you enjoy long routes with a bit of adventure Lecco has so much to offer.
+If you enjoy long routes with a bit of adventure, Lecco has so much to offer.
 We did not even get a chance to explore the higher peaks that may be more in season during the Summer.
-A final note: The longer routes involves finding obscure parking places that the locals aren’t always familiar with and the approaches can involve some misadventures, but sometimes the misadventures are the best part!
+A final note: The longer routes involve finding obscure parking places that the locals aren't always familiar with, and the approaches can involve some misadventures, but sometimes the misadventures are the best part!